 Disco Fries are steak cut french fries deep fried until golden brown; then topped with brown gravy and mozzarella cheese and baked until the cheese is melted and gooey.
 A classic NJ diner favorite!

-You may call them Poutine, but where I live in New Jersey, potatoes topped with gravy and cheese are called Disco Fries.
+You may call them Poutine, but where I live in northern New Jersey, potatoes topped with gravy and cheese are called Disco Fries.

-Yes, I know poutine is made with cheese curds and not mozzarella cheese, but it’s the easiest way to describe Disco Fries to someone outside of the New Jersey area!
+Yes, I know poutine is made with cheese curds and not mozzarella cheese, but it's the easiest way to describe Disco Fries to someone outside of the New Jersey area!
+Even in NJ, they're made differently depending on where you grew up.
+You can find similar recipes here and here.

 The town I grew up in was very small and there weren't a lot of things to do to keep us teenagers out of trouble.
 We had a movie theater and a diner.
 That was about it.
 And the diner was about 10 miles down the highway.